-In the post-Saddam era, there was discussion of creating an autonomous Christian region, such as the Kurds have.4 Rassam suggests that the majority of Iraqi Christians are not segregationist, do not belong to the distinctively Christian political parties, and reject the notion of a Christian enclave or “ghetto” in Iraq.5 Many of them prefer to live in Baghdad, for business and educational reasons, but also see the whole of Iraq as their home.
-In any case, much of that region has been overtaken as of this writing by Islamist extremists who are ousting Christians.
+In the post-Saddam era, there was discussion of creating an autonomous Christian region, such as the Kurds have.6 Rassam suggests that the majority of Iraqi Christians are not segregationist, do not belong to the distinctively Christian political parties, and reject the notion of a Christian enclave or “ghetto” in Iraq.7 Many of them prefer to live in Baghdad, for business and educational reasons, but also see the whole of Iraq as their home.

 Much of what there is to write now about Iraq concerns the political and social unrest.
-In the future, we hope to be able to add more about Iraqi culture, particularly as it affects Catholic practice and is reshaped by the political turmoil.
+Pope Francis' celebrated pilgrimage there in 2021 may well be a significant step in changing that narrative.
+In the future, we hope to be able to add more to this website about Iraqi culture, particularly as it affects Catholic practice and is reshaped by the political turmoil.

-- 1. The Annuario Pontificio’s statistics on the dioceses of the Eastern Churches have been compiled by Ronald G. Roberson, CSP for various years from 1990–2013 and are available at http://www.cnewa.org/source-images/Roberson-eastcath-statistics/eastcatholic-stat13.pdf.
+- 3. The Annuario Pontificio’s statistics on the dioceses of the Eastern Churches have been compiled by Ronald G. Roberson, CSP for various years from 1990–2017 are available at https://cnewa.org/eastern-christian-churches/toc/eastern-catholic-churches-statistics/?highlight=roberson.

 - 4. Archbishop Louis Sako, The Chaldean Catholic Church: A Story of Being, (Kirkuk, Iraq, 2009), 20-21.